Those Who Also Served (Surnames A to F):

 On 9 July 1918 he was posted to 442nd Glamorgan Field Company, R.E., and on 8 January 1919 posted to ‘J’ Company R.E. at Chatham, before discharge to ‘Z’ Class Reserve ‘Army of Occupation‘ on 12 March 1919.
 There is nowhere in Arthur’s Service Record to indicate that he served abroad.

-He enlisted in the Royal Flying Corps in June 1915 and trained at Ruislip.
+He enlisted in the Royal Flying Corps on 26 June 1915 and trained at Ruislip.
 Before enlistment he was working as an apprentice joiner to Messrs.
 W. Pattinson and Sons.
-There is, however, no Service Record for Arthur, nor Medal Index Card.
+He was promoted to “1st Aircraftsman” on 1 July 1916, and to Corporal on 1 December 1917.

 After the War Arthur married Flora Chamberlain in the March quarter 1922, in the Bourne, Lincolnshire, District.
 The family seem to have settled in the Scilly Isles and had two children, Gertrude and Samuel.

-Corporal 964 (82186) Charles COCK, M.M. – was born in the March quarter 1894, (although his Service Papers suggest a few days before Christmas 1893).
-He was the son of Francis (Frank) [Joiner] and Ellen Louisa [‘Nellie’] (née Chopping) Cock of Post Office Street, Ruskington, and the younger brother of Arthur (see above).
+He was the son of Francis (Frank) [Joiner] and Ellen Louisa [‘Nellie’] (née Chopping) Cock of Post Office Street, Ruskington, and the younger brother of Arthur [see above].
 In 1911 (Census RG 14/19618) Charles was employed as an ‘Apprentice Printer’, employed by Morton and Sons, Sleaford.

 Charles was a tall man, standing 5 ft.
 11 ins.
 [1.80 m.] in 1911 when enlisting, see below.
 He had brown eyes, dark brown hair and a ‘dark’ complexion.
 Strangely, he also had a tattoo of a Scottish thistle on his left forearm!